Common Career Mistakes and How to Avoid Them

 Negativity

-Negativity should not be a part of any work environment.
-It makes employees feel uncomfortable and makes communication difficult again hindering growth opportunities.
-Aside from destroying relationships with colleagues and supervisors, it could result in the professional stagnation.
+Negativity isn’t a part of any work environment.
+It makes employees feel uncomfortable making communications difficult and hinders growth opportunities.
+In addition, it can cause problems with colleagues and supervisors, it can potentially lead to slowing down your career.

 Strategies for Refocusing Negativity